w3c/wai-about-wai/_about/translating.md

 #### Reviews

 Translations will be reviewed before they are published.
+Please include in GitHub or e-mail:
-Please include the names of people who already reviewed the translation, and contact information for other people who might be interested in reviewing it.
+*  Names of people who already reviewed the translation.
+* Contact information for other people who might be interested in reviewing the translation.

 #### Links